jim-schwoebel/allie/datasets/readme.md

 * [CMU Wilderness](http://festvox.org/cmu_wilderness/) - (noncommercial) - not available but a great one.
 * [Urban Sound Dataset](https://urbansounddataset.weebly.com/) - two datasets and a taxonomy for urban sound research.
 * [Noisy dataset](https://datashare.is.ed.ac.uk/handle/10283/2791)- Clean and noisy parallel speech database.
 The database was designed to train and test speech enhancement methods that operate at 48kHz.
-* [spoken-command-recognition](https://github.com/JohannesBuchner/spoken-command-recognition) - A large database of free audio samples (10M words), a test bed for voice activity detection algorithms and for recognition of syllables (single-word commands).
+* [Spoken Commands dataset](https://github.com/JohannesBuchner/spoken-command-recognition) - A large database of free audio samples (10M words), a test bed for voice activity detection algorithms and for recognition of syllables (single-word commands).
 * [Freesound dataset](https://www.kaggle.com/c/freesound-audio-tagging-2019/data) - many different sound events. https://annotator.freesound.org/ and https://annotator.freesound.org/fsd/explore/
 * [Karoldvl-ESC](https://github.com/karoldvl/ESC-50) - The ESC-50 dataset is a labeled collection of 2000 environmental audio recordings suitable for benchmarking methods of environmental sound classification.
 * [Librispeech](https://www.openslr.org/12) - LibriSpeech is a corpus of approximately 1000 hours of 16Khz read English speech derived from read audiobooks from the LibriVox project.